ldurback/Research/README.md

 Now every element has (pseudo) inverses.

+# True inverses

+The only elements that do not have inverses now are those that map to null vectors.
+The null vectors do not form sub-algebra since though n1 and n2 are null vectors, n1 + n2 and (n1)(n2) generally are not null vectors.
+However, there is only a finite number of null vectors in an algebra.

+First, form a basis of the total vector space in terms of null vectors.
+Second, formally add inverses to the (finite set of) null vectors.

 # Exponents

 If x = e^y for some y (if x has a logarithm), then x^r = e^ry.  e^x does exist for all x, so we just need logarithms to exist for all elements.